 Historian and writer Thomas Carlyle once said “The greatest of faults, I should say, is to be conscious of none.”
-One of the most empowering choices you can make is to take responsibility for what you think, say, and do.
+One of the most empowering choices you can make is taking personal responsibility for what you think, say, and do.

-Personal Responsibility is consciously embracing our lives as a reflection of our thoughts, choices, and reactions, rather than viewing ourselves as perpetual victims, helpless and powerless to what “inevitably” happens to us or to our inescapable nature.
+Taking personal responsibility means to consciously embrace our lives as a reflection of our thoughts, choices, and reactions, rather than to view ourselves as perpetual victims, helpless and powerless to what “inevitably” happens to us or to our inescapable nature.

 Free will is a divine gift because when used well, it activates blessings, miracles, and favor.
 Instead of getting caught up in finding who’s fault it is or blaming everything in everyone but ourselves, we can learn valuable lessons that add expanded WISDOM, STRENGTH, PEACE, and COMPASSION to our emotional and spiritual toolkit, and even break generational cycles of erratic results and misery.